 It is helpful here to think about the challenges that are facing your prospective clients now, as well as the desired outcomes that they want to achieve by overcoming those challenges.
 Then craft a solid promise that you know you can deliver on.

 Step 3: The How.

 Now this is really important and it’s a step a lot of coaches skip over.
-It’s the how of getting your client from point A (where they are now) to point B (where they want to be).
+It’s the how of getting your client from point A to point B. Point A is where they are now and point B is where they want to be.